zhutao100/qwen-code/docs/users/common-workflow.md

 1. Identify untested code

 ```
-find functions in NotificationsService. swift that are not covered by tests
+find functions in NotificationsService.swift that are not covered by tests
 ```

 2. Generate test scaffolding

 ```
 add tests for the notification service
 ```

 3. Add meaningful test cases

 ```
 add test cases for edge conditions in the notification service
 ```

 4. Run and verify tests

 ```
 run the new tests and fix any failures
 ```

 Qwen Code can generate tests that follow your project's existing patterns and conventions.
 When asking for tests, be specific about what behavior you want to verify.
 Qwen Code examines your existing test files to match the style, frameworks, and assertion patterns already in use.